jharrelson/dexcom_bridge/README.md

 # About

 This application is used to bypass the Dexcom Share server for [Looping](https://github.com/LoopKit/Loop/), there may be other reasons to use it as well.
 This is an alternative to dabear's [NightScoutShareServer](https://github.com/dabear/NightscoutShareServer).
-If you've deployed your NightScout share server manually, and not used Heroku/Azure, you can run this in tandem with your Nightscout.

 This application will take the values from your NightScout website, and convert the JSON into a Dexcom Share friendly formatting for use with Loop.

+# Prerequisites

+1. Existing NightScout server running.
+2. Python3

 # Instructions